 THIS DATE IN HISTORY: Feb.
 18

-1981: Wayne Gretzky, 20, has the first five-goal game of his NHL career to help the Edmonton Oilers to a 9-2 victory against the St. Louis Blues at Northlands Coliseum.
+1981: Wayne Gretzky scores five goals for the first time in his NHL career to help the Edmonton Oilers to a 9-2 victory against the St. Louis Blues at Northlands Coliseum.

-Gretzky breaks a 2-2 tie when he scores early in the second period against Mike Liut, then blows the game open by scoring four times in a span of 7:58 in the third period.
+The 20-year-old center breaks a 2-2 tie when he scores at 4:44 of the second period against Mike Liut, then blows the game open by scoring four times in less than eight minutes in the third period.

 It's the first of Gretzky's four five-goal games in the NHL.
 He also becomes the first player in League history to score three or more goals in a game five times before the age of 21.

 Exactly eight years later.
-Gretzky scores two goals and has five assists in the Los Angeles Kings' 11-3 victory against the Quebec Nordiques at the Forum in Inglewood, California, giving him 1,800 points in 754 NHL games.
+Gretzky gets seven points (two goals, five assists) in the Los Angeles Kings' 11-3 victory against the Quebec Nordiques at the Forum in Inglewood, California, giving him 1,800 points in 754 NHL games.

 1918: Georges Vezina of the Montreal Canadiens becomes the first goaltender in NHL history to earn a shutout.
 The 9-0 victory against Toronto comes in the NHL's third month of play in the League's first season.

 Video: Georges Vezina was ironman goalie for the Canadiens

 1928: Alec Connell of the Ottawa Senators gets his sixth consecutive shutout, an NHL record, in a 1-0 win against the visiting Canadiens.
 It's Connell's 12th shutout of the season and the 47th of his NHL career.